elf4j/elf4j-api/README.md

 }
 ```

-### SPI provider implementation
+## Provide it...

 In terms of the [Java SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) setup, the Service and Service
 Provider Interface in this simple case is one and the same `LoggerFactory`.
-The logging provider should supply complete
+A logging provider of the ELF4J SPI should
-and concrete implementation (including both `LoggerFactory` and `Logger`) such that the ELF4J client application can
+supply complete and concrete implementation (including both `LoggerFactory` and `Logger`) such that the ELF4J client
-discover and load the implementation using
+application can discover and load the provider implementation using
 the [ServiceLoader](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).

 ```java